 What about those supply chains that temporarily (or permanently) shifted?
-There’s tremendous confusion and chaos in a time when the need for clear decision-making is dire.
+There’s tremendous confusion and chaos at a time when the need for clear decision-making is dire.

-As businesses piece their supply chains back together, their focus aims to creating stability.
+As businesses piece their supply chains back together, their focus is on creating stability.
 How do you prevent this level of disruption from occurring again?
-How do you congeal your supply chain in the current and post-pandemic climate?
+How do you control your supply chain in the current and post-pandemic climates?

 The answer is digitization.
-Digitization brings transparency, agility, efficiency, and cost control to supply chains to ‘disaster proof’ them.
-And although there’s no accounting for pandemics, natural disasters, or other acts of God, there’s something to be said for adaptability as the solution to supply chain resilience.
+Digitization brings transparency, agility, efficiency, and cost control to supply chains to ‘disaster-proof’ them.
+Although there’s no accounting for pandemics, natural disasters, or other acts of God, there’s something to be said for adaptability as the solution to supply chain resilience.

 - Improved collaboration across the supply chain.